 - 1:1 Airline and Hotel Point Transfers

 - Charitable Contributions

 Because you only receive the points after you make a purchase, these rewards points are considered rebates.

 Travel Statement Credits

 Some travel credit cards offer an annual travel statement credit.
 Once again, these credits are a “rebate” because you have to make a purchase before you receive compensation.

-Whether it’s a 25% statement credit after making an in-flight purchase or being reimbursed for a flat-rate travel statement credit like the Chase Sapphire Reserve’s $300 statement credit on your first $300 in travel purchases for the year, these benefits are non-taxable.
+Whether it’s a 25% statement credit after making an in-flight purchase or being reimbursed for a flat-rate travel statement credit like the Chase Sapphire Reserve’s $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.

 Free Hotel Night Certificates

 Several co-brand hotel credit cards offer free hotel night certificates after you pay an annual fee or reach a spending target.
 In either of these instances, you have to spend money first before you receive the reward.

 With an airline or hotel travel rewards card, you may also qualify for upgraded membership status.
 Some of these fringe benefits may include: